 - Slide on sunglasses.

-Ensure sunscreen SPF 50+ is available in the workshop, work utes and machinery.
+Ensure sunscreen SPF 50+ is available in the workshop, work vehicles and machinery.
 Apply sunscreen 20 minutes before sun exposure to allow time for the sunscreen to absorb and reduce the likelihood of dust sticking to your skin.

 Skin damage from sunburn can be mild or severe.
 To relieve mild discomfort drink plenty of water, gently apply a cool compress and take over-the-counter pain relief.